 Medicare Part B Excess Charges

 Let me explain how Medicare Part B excess charges work.
 As stated earlier, this is related to Medicare Part B. Part B covers medical and doctor services.
-Doctors and health providers who participate in Medicare agree to charge you only the assigned rate given by Medicare.
+Doctors and health providers who take part in Medicare agree to charge you only the assigned rate given by Medicare.
 This is called accepting Medicare assignment.
-This means that they agree to accept the Medicare amount as payment in full for covered services.
+This means they agree to accept the Medicare amount as payment in full for covered services.
 The assigned rate for services varies per state.

 How Does Medicare Part B Excess Charges Work?

 If the doctor or health provider accepts assignment, then you shouldn’t have an issue with Medicare Part B excess charges.
 But if the doctor or health provider accepts Medicare, but NOT Medicare assignment, this is where the Medicare Part B excess charges possibly kick in.

 Doctors can charge an extra 15% on top of the assigned rate.

-This is completely at the discretion of the doctor whether or not you will be billed for excess charges.
+This is completely at the discretion of the doctor whether you will be billed for excess charges.

 Let’s say that the assigned rate for your state is $500 and the doctor doesn’t accept the assignment.
 Your total bill can be up to $575 (500 x .15 = $75).
 Medicare will pay for $500 and you would be required to pay $75.
 You may pay out of pocket or pay through your Medigap insurance if you are enrolled.
 (Not all Medigap Plans cover excess charges though, so be sure yours does if you work with doctors who don’t accept the assignment.)

 Statistically, 95% of primary care providers accept assignments.
 Only about 5% of non-participating doctors and health providers charge Medicare Part B excess charges.
 But, take note that there is no limit to the number of times a non-participating doctor can add excess charges to your bill.
 So if you see a doctor regularly who is a non-participant, expect to possibly pay a lot of excess charges every year.

 How Do I Protect Myself From Medicare Part B Excess Charges